 The Company is currently engaged in the acquisition, exploration and if warranted and feasible development of heavy oil projects in the Peace River oil sands region.
 However, there is no assurance that a commercially viable oil project will be developed on any of its land holdings.
-Further analysis and testing is required before a final evaluation as to the economic and technical feasibility of the projects is determined.
+Further analysis and testing are required before a final evaluation as to the economic and technical feasibility of the projects is determined.

-As of December 31, 2018, the Company has a 100% interest in 56 oil sands leases located in the Peace River oil sands area, totaling 58,368 hectares.
-The Company owns 3 non-producing wells on these leases.
+As of December 31, 2019, the Company has a 100% interest in 51 oil sands leases, a partial interest in 2 oil sands leases, totaling 53,696 hectares and 2,560 hectares, respectively, all located in the Peace River oil sands area.
+In addition, the Company has a royalty interest in 5 oil sands leases and owns 3 non-producing wells.
 The Company also has a Metallic and Industrial Minerals Permit in Alberta, totaling 9,800 hectares.